zelmasbahi/msid/src/en/sponsor/index.md

 ### What if I miss a class?

-You can reschedule with 24-hour notice.
+You can reschedule with advance notice.

 ### Are there any additional fees?